andrew/ultimate-awesome/README.md

 - [awesome-open-images](https://github.com/widged/awesome-open-images) - Listing of websites with images under a permissive license.
 - [awesome-baas](https://github.com/wonderfan/awesome-baas) - Curated list of blockchain as a service.
 - [info-devtools](https://github.com/woodbrettm/info-devtools) - A Collection of Awesome Tools for Developers Like Ecommerce, Packages, VPNs, Frameworks, State Management, App Builders, NoCode, etc.
-- [awesome-kan](https://github.com/xatta-trone/awesome-kan) - A curated collection of KAN (Kolmogorov-Arnold Network) resources—libraries, projects, tutorials, papers, and more—for researchers and developers in the field.
 - [awesome-linux-links](https://github.com/xellor-dev/awesome-linux-links) - A curated collection of essential links and resources for Linux users, from official documentation to community tools and tutorials.
 - [xhlf-awesome](https://github.com/XinHuaLuFang/xhlf-awesome) - 日常收集.
 - [awesome-algorithm-engineer](https://github.com/xw3278/awesome-algorithm-engineer) - 算法工程师学习资料.